Workshop Financial Know How

 • a business needs to show a profit year on year to keep existing

-• think about investments, i.e. things that generate income
+• think about investments, i.e. things that will generate income

 • assign the role of bookkeeper / accountant / controller